EyasuTeshome/shifttracker/interview-prep/create-an-achievements-focused-experience-section.md

 1. **Make sure that each bullet point is on a separate line**, and that all descriptions are formatted correctly.
 LinkedIn occasionally messes up formatting when copy/pasting.
 2. **Copy/pasting errors are common**; read your project descriptions out loud to make sure that you didn't accidentally omit a word or punctuation mark.
 3. **Don't add Microverse to the Experience section unless you were a code reviewer, project reviewer, or otherwise were a contractor for Microverse**!
 The LinkedIn Experience section is for work experiences.
 You can add internships or part-time jobs here, but listing Microverse here (unless you actually did work for Microverse) can lead a hiring manager to think that you're trying to purposefully mislead them.
-4. If you listed "Self-Employed Software Engineer" or similar as a job title in your resume, **just list "Software Engineer" in LinkedIn**.
-Instead, click the *"Employment type"* field and enter "Self-Employed" there.
+4. **If you want your Microverse projects to be featured in the Experience section of your LinkedIn**, you can add a new experience called "Full Stack Software Developer" or similar, and in the "company name" field, enter the text "Highlighted Personal Projects".
+You can then proceed to describe the awesome projects you created at Microverse in this section.
 See the image below for an example.

 ![images/employment_type.png](images/employment_type.png)